wesjrock/ignis/README.md

 PROJECT CHARTER AND BUSINESS MODEL CANVAS
 --------------------------------------------------
-Our team made a project charter and a business model canvas which you can download in this repository.
+There is a project charter and a business model canvas which you can download in this repository.

 ![Screenshot 6](img/charter.png)